|Location:||Montgomery County Circuit Court

 It is important to be on time when reporting for jury duty.
 The building opens at 7:30 AM Monday through Friday, and Jurors are encouraged to arrive as early as possible.
 If you believe that you may be delayed for some reason, please call the Jury Commissioner’s Office at (240) 777-9090.
 After going through the security check point, take any elevator to the Jury Lounge, located on the 2nd floor of the North Tower, Rm 2100, where prospective jurors check in prior to the short orientation.
-The orientation includes a 10-minute video regarding jury service.
 Upon completion of the orientation, potential jurors wait in the Jury Lounge until a judge notifies the Jury Commissioner that jurors are needed for a jury trial and they are then sent to a courtroom.
 Jury trials are usually scheduled to begin at 9:30 a.m.
 However, there may be times that you will be asked to wait in the Jury Lounge before being sent to a courtroom.

 While waiting to be called to courtrooms, the prospective jurors have access to wireless internet in the Jury Lounge (and throughout the courthouse), as well as personal computers.
 Magazines and books are also provided in the Jury Lounge for the jurors’ reading pleasure.